 The second platform, 'ID-One Cosmo v8.1-N Large Platform' embeds the applications PIV 2.4 and IAS ECC V2 Applications in ROM.
-A new version of the ID-One Cosmo v8.1-N Large platform (ID-One Cosmo v8.1-N R2 Large) also embeds the Taiwan eID Applet CC application in ROM.
+A new version of the ID-One Cosmo v8.1-N Large platform (ID-One Cosmo v8.1-N R2 Large) also embeds the LDS V10 application in ROM.